aosabook/500lines/modeller/chapter.md

         node.translate(translation[0], translation[1], translation[2])
         node.selected_loc = newloc
 ``````````````````````````````````````````
+Notice that the new and old locations are defined in the camera coordinate space.
+We need our translation to be defined in the world coordinate space.
+Thus, we convert the camera space translation into a world space translation by multiplying by the inverse of the modelview matrix.

 As with scale, each node stores a matrix which represents its translation.
 A translation matrix looks like:

 ![Translation Matrix](translate.png?raw=true)

-When the node is translated, we construct a new translation matrix for the current translation, and multiply it into the Node's translation matrix so that it can be multiplied into
+When the node is translated, we construct a new translation matrix for the current translation, and multiply it into the Node's
-the OpenGL matrix state when rendering.
+translation matrix so that it can be multiplied into the OpenGL matrix state when rendering.

 `````````````````````````````````````````` {.python}
     # class Node